Gandhara: Kushan Buddhist Gandhāran culture and society

-Kidarites
+Kidarites (4th-5th c.
+CE)

 The Kidarites conquered Peshawar and parts of the northwest Indian subcontinent including Gandhara probably sometime between 390 and 410 from Kushan empire, around the end of the rule of Gupta Emperor Chandragupta II or beginning of the rule of Kumaragupta I. It is probably the rise of the Hephthalites and the defeats against the Sasanians which pushed the Kidarites into northern India.
 Their last ruler in Gandhara was Kandik, c.
 500 CE.

-Alchon Huns
+Alchon Huns (5th-6th c.
+CE)

 Around 430 King Khingila, the most notable Alchon ruler, emerged and took control of the routes across the Hindu Kush from the Kidarites.
-Coins of the Alchons rulers Khingila and Mehama were found at the Buddhist monastery of Mes Aynak, southeast of Kabul, confirming the Alchon presence in this area around 450–500 CE.
+(Note: Neelis (2010): "The Alchon Huns....established themselves as overlords of northwestern India, and directly contributed to the downfall of the Guptas") Coins of the Alchons rulers Khingila and Mehama were found at the Buddhist monastery of Mes Aynak, southeast of Kabul, confirming the Alchon presence in this area around 450–500 CE.
 The numismatic evidence as well as the so-called "Hephthalite bowl" from Gandhara, now in the British Museum, suggests a period of peaceful coexistence between the Kidarites and the Alchons, as it features two Kidarite noble hunters, together with two Alchon hunters and one of the Alchons inside a medallion.
 At one point, the Kidarites withdrew from Gandhara, and the Alchons took over their mints from the time of Khingila.